• Visit small art galleries to admire the diversity of handmade products and the originality of Polish design.

 Next up, we’ll walk over to a local gallery selling clothing and accessories all made in Krakow, but inspired by exotic travels all over the world.
 This is a great place to discover there’s no truth to the stereotype that people from post-communist countries have no fashion or design sense!

-We’ll then head to a pottery shop where your guide will point out a variety of ceramic items and explain how patterns and colors will differ depending on the region of Poland where they were made.
+We’ll then head to a pottery shop where your guide will point out a variety of ceramic items and explain how patterns and colours will differ depending on the region of Poland where they were made.

 Local Impact: How you will help the local community by joining this tour: